Danbooru New Lurkers Guide

 Search with 6 tags with a Gold account, 12 with a Platinum.
 The increased tag limit dramatically increases your ability to search our Posts.
 Freely use metatags and detailed tag queries.

 Your timeout will be increased to 6 seconds (9 seconds for Platinum), allowing for more complex searches with ordering.
-With more search power at your control, the best anime art gallery becomes even better.

 More Viewing Features